Geospatial Intelligence - GEOINT

 Why Choose GEOINT @ FSU?

-- Accredited by US Geospatial Intelligence Foundation (USGIF).
+- The program is accredited by US Geospatial Intelligence Foundation (USGIF) and thus satisfy GEOINT competencies.
 You will get the certificate issued by USGIF !!

-- Opportunities to be hired by agencies, such as National Geospatial-Intelligence Agency (NGA), for a variety of positions
+- to be hired by national intelligence agencies, such as National Geospatial-Intelligence Agency (NGA), and Central Intelligence Agency (CIA), for a variety of positions

-- Opportunities to conduct real-world GEOINT studies with faculty
+- to conduct real-world GEOINT projects with faculty

-- Opportunities to be involved in the expanding GEOINT professional community through participations in GEOINT events
+- to be involved in the expanding GEOINT professional community through participations in GEOINT events

 What Will You Learn?